utchayy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+A script that changes the owner and the group owner of _hello to vincent and staff respectively